Henriqueperoni/MS4-Read-More-For-Less/README.md

 - Provide an easy navigation website.

-- Give a way to users easily choose a plan and checkout.
+- Give a way to users easily chose a plan and checkout.

-- Provide a platform where users can create a book reviews and interact with other users.
+- Provide a platform where users can create book reviews and interact with other users.

 - Offer easy interaction on the page.